 Some systems using modern forward errorcorrecting (FEC) codes such as Low Density Parity Check (LDPC) codes can communicate at very low error rates over AWGN channels with SNRs only a fraction of a dB more than the minimum required by the capacity theorem.

-Exercise 10: What are some differences between the signalling rate limit imposed by the Nyquist no-ISI criteria and the Shannon Capacity Theorem?
-For example, what do they limit and what parameters determine these limits?
+Exercise 11: What do the Nyquist no-ISI criteria and the Shannon Capacity Theorem limit?
+What channel parameters determine these limits?